Traffic Offenses

 - Protection of Your Future: A criminal conviction can have long-lasting consequences, affecting your employment, housing, and other aspects of your life.
 An attorney can work to minimize these collateral consequences, aiming to protect your prospects.

 Our Arlington criminal defense attorneys are ready to defend you inside and outside the courtroom and help achieve a favorable outcome.
 Do not hesitate to let us protect your rights, reputation, and freedom from start to finish.
-Our dedication to ensures we give every client the attention they deserve.
+Our dedication ensures we give every client the attention they deserve.

 Arlington’s Courts & Legal Landscape

 Arlington has a judicial system that handles various criminal cases, ranging from misdemeanors to felonies.
-Understanding the local courts and legal procedures can significantly impact the outcome of your situation.
+Understanding the local courts and legal procedures can significantly impact the outcome of your case.
 The Tarrant County Courthouse is the primary venue for more severe offenses, while other municipal court branches might handle less severe crimes.
 Local law enforcement and prosecutors are experienced in dealing with a wide array of offenses, making it essential to have a criminal lawyer familiar with regional processes.
 The Law Offices of Mark M. Childress, PLLC is dedicated to navigating these intricate legal channels efficiently, ensuring that your rights are upheld in every step of the judicial process.

 What Should I Do If I Am Arrested?